dataesr/teds/doc_network/teds.md

 ![Topics network - example](./images/teds_network_topics2_sensors.png)
 _Comparaison on one topic._

-We can see a similar dynamic for authors, a denser network for authors from IPCC reports (e). we can see a principal block composed by Philippe Ciais and Laurent Bopp that represent an "IPCC cluster"
+We can see a similar dynamic for authors, a denser network for authors from IPCC reports (e).
+For instance, a principal block composed by Philippe Ciais and Laurent Bopp that represent an "IPCC cluster"
 ![Authors network](./images/teds_network_authors2.png)
 _Comparaison between two authors networks._